-Over the past eight years, Darzi Fellows in London have led major service improvements, implemented numerous safety and quality initiatives, and achieved substantial financial savings for trusts.
-The prestigious Darzi Fellowship programme has been shown to have a profound impact not only on participants, but also on their employing organisation.
+Over the past nine years, Darzi Fellows in London have led major service improvements, implemented numerous safety and quality initiatives, and achieved substantial financial savings for trusts.
+Alongside patient benefits, the prestigious Darzi Fellowship programme has been shown to have a huge impact on Fellows and their sponsoring organisation.

-Darzi Fellows come from multi-professional backgrounds, including: doctors; nurses and midwives; allied health professionals; paramedics; dentists; healthcare scientists; and pharmacists.
-It is aimed at those at a transition point in their career, or at the start of their leadership journey (e.g. ST4-6 or Band 7/8a) rather than those who are fully qualified.
+Darzi Fellows come from multi-professional clinical backgrounds, including: doctors; nurses and midwives; allied health professionals; paramedics; dentists; healthcare scientists; and pharmacists.
+It is specifically aimed at those at a transition point in their career at the start of their leadership journey (e.g. ST4-6 or Band 7/8a).
 Darzi Fellows are supported by a bespoke leadership development programme with London South Bank University.

 The programme is full-time for one year and the Fellows are expected to undertake one main project for their sponsor in addition to completing their leadership development programme (PG Cert) which helps inform their ability to lead on their project.